Julianna x Max

 Breeding Quality-We offer breeding quality cats to small registered catteries that practice early spay/neuter.
 Price depends on quality.

-Grooming : Every week or more often if you choose ,comb your Ragdoll with a Greyhound fine/medium tooth comb.
+Grooming : Once a week or more often if you choose ,comb your Ragdoll with a Greyhound fine/medium tooth comb.
 This keeps their coat nice and gets rid of any loose hair and helps with hairballs.
 After, I follow up with a slicker and brush the hair through.
 You can use a waterless spray conditioner such as Vet's Best No Rinse Waterless Dry Shampoo or Miracle Coat to keep their fur soft especially during the dry winter months.
 They also smell very nice!

 Declawing is inhumane.
 Provide your kitten /cat with a number of scratching posts and also clip their nails twice a month.